affan9431/Resume-System/README.md

 ## 🎯 Overview

-Welcome to the Resume System—a secure MERN stack application designed to help users build, manage, and share their professional resumes.
-With robust authentication, encrypted data storage, and a user-friendly interface, this platform ensures your career profile is both impressive and protected.
+Welcome to the Resume System—a secure backend application designed to help users manage and store their professional resumes.
+With robust authentication, encrypted data storage, and a well-structured API, this system ensures user data is protected while providing a solid foundation for future frontend integration.

 ---